-We are currently soliciting proposals for programs to run in calendar year 2015 (Spring or Fall).
-(Programs for calendar years 2013 and 2014 are already decided.)
-We warmly invite all members of the Theoretical Computer Science and related communities to send us their most ambitious ideas, for consideration at the next meeting of the Scientific Advisory Board in late July, 2013.
-To ensure that your proposal is considered at this meeting, it needs to be received no later than July 1, 2013.
+We are currently soliciting proposals for programs to run in Fall 2019 and beyond.
+We invite all members of the Theoretical Computer Science and related communities to send us their most ambitious ideas, for consideration at the next meeting of the Scientific Advisory Board in July 2018.
+To ensure that your proposal is considered at this meeting, it needs to be received no later than June 30, 2018.

-Proposals may be either for standard, semester-long programs, or for longer (one-year) programs, or for more experimental events such as short intensive programs or workshops.
+Proposals may be for standard, semester-long programs, for longer (one-year) programs, for shorter summer clusters, or for more experimental events such as short intensive programs or workshops.
+Proposals should indicate any constraints or preferences for the timing of the program.
 The following figures give a rough idea of the scale of a typical semester-long program.
 The program is run by a group of 4-6 Organizers, who oversee the scientific content and issue invitations to others to participate in the program.
-Most of the Organizers are expected to be in residence for a substantial portion of the program.
-The core participants consist of about 30-35 long-term (one month or more, ideally full semester) visitors, including the Organizers.
-These would typically include about 15-20 faculty, 6-10 "fellows" (junior scientists within at most about six years of Ph.D.), and 5-15 visiting and local graduate students.
-The program would typically include three week-long workshops during the semester, each of which attracts an additional 30-35 people.
-There will also be an introductory intensive course at the start of the program, and a week-long reunion workshop one year after the end of the program.
-The Organizers receive a budget that is intended to provide partial salary and expenses support for visitors, based on need.
+Most of the Organizers are expected to be in residence for the duration of the program.
+The core participants consist of about 40-50 long-term (one month or more, ideally full semester) visitors, including the Organizers.
+These would typically include about 20-30 faculty, 6-8 "Fellows" (junior scientists within at most six years of PhD), and 5-15 visiting and local graduate students.
+The program would typically include three week-long workshops during the semester, each of which attracts around 50 additional people.
+There will also be an intensive introductory course (or "Boot Camp") at the start of the program, and a week-long reunion workshop one year after the end of the program.
+A typical summer cluster might run for six to eight weeks, with around 25 long-term visitors, and might include one workshop.
+The Organizers receive a budget that is intended to provide expense support for visitors, based on need.

 We welcome proposals in any reasonable format.
 As a guideline, however, we would expect a proposal for a semester-long program to include the following elements:

-- Program description (scientific scope, including a discussion of its potential impact both within and outside Theoretical CS) -- about 2-3 pages in length.
+- Program description (scientific scope, including a discussion of its potential impact both within and outside Theoretical CS, its timeliness, and its ability to significantly advance an area in ways that could not be achieved through standard collaborations and meetings) – about 3-4 pages in length.

-- List of Program Organizers: 4-6 leading scientists, who together span the topics of the program and most or all of whom are committed to spending a substantial portion of the semester at the Institute.
+- List of Program Organizers: 4-6 leading scientists, who together span the topics of the program and most of whom are committed to spending all or most of the semester at the Institute.

-- List of potential junior fellows: the program will have 6-8 of these; some positions will be left open for recruitment nearer the time, but some may be pre-allocated; this category may range in seniority from senior graduate students through junior faculty (up to about six years post-PhD).
+- List of potential junior Fellows: the program will have 6-8 of these; most of these positions will be left open for recruitment in an annual competition, but some may be pre-allocated in consultation with the Institute; this category may range in seniority from senior graduate students through junior faculty (up to six years post-PhD).

 - List of invitees (junior and senior) who will further the Institute's goals of promoting the participation of women and under-represented minorities in its programs.